hubmapconsortium/ingest-validation-tools/tests/manual/README.md

 # Automated testing

-Run `./test.sh` to perform all offline tests.
+Run `./test.sh` to perform all offline tests as well as linting/formatting checks.
 This will mimic the behavior of the GitHub action that runs on push and creation of PRs.

 To only run offline tests against dataset-examples and dataset-iec-examples (good for debugging):